amir-abdi/disentanglement-pytorch/README.md

     python main.py [[--ARG ARG_VALUE] ...]

 or, try an off-the-shelf bash file: `bash scripts/SCRIPT_NAME`

+#### Flags and Configs

+- `--alg`: The main formulation for training. \
+  ***Values**:
+AE (AutoEncoder),
+VAE (Variational AutoEncoder),
+BetaVAE,
+CVAE (Conditional VAE),
+IFCVAE (Information Factorization VAE)*

+- `--loss_terms`: Extensions to the VAE algorithm are implemented as plug-ins to the original forumation.
+As a result, if the loss terms of two learning algorithms (*e.g.*, A and B) were found to be compatible, they can simultaneously be included in the objective function with the flag set as `--loss_terms A B`.
+The `loss_terms` flag can be used with VAE, BetaVAE, CVAE, and IFCVAE algorithms. \
+   ***Values**: FACTORVAE, DIPVAEI, DIPVAEII, BetaTCVAE, INFOVAE*

+For the complete list of arguments, please check the [source](./common/arguments.py).

 #### Evaluate
 To evaluate the learned disentangled representation, set the `--evaluate_metric`